stackbit-projects/cool-tulip-9c975/content/pages/faq.md

         image_has_padding: false
         subtitle: >-
-          If your package is lost or damaged in transit, we will reimburse you for the declared value and the postage paid.
+          If your package is lost or damaged in transit, we will reimburse you for the declared value, postage paid and service fee.
     grid_cols: two
     grid_gap_horiz: medium
     grid_gap_vert: medium